INHA-Artemis/State_Estimation_Benchmark/README.md

 ## Implementation Notes

-The EKF, UKF, and PF implementations in this repository are written with **NumPy-based array operations**.
-This is the same design direction used by the particle filter path in this repository.

-What that means in practice:
-- state, covariance, particles, measurements, and controls are handled as NumPy arrays
-- linear algebra is computed with `numpy.linalg`
-- dataset preparation and evaluation also use NumPy arrays end-to-end
-- no external Kalman filtering library is required for EKF or UKF execution
+The filters are implemented with NumPy arrays and `numpy.linalg`; no external filtering library is required for execution.

-The EKF and UKF were intentionally kept simple to match the repository style used by PF:
-- reuse existing files under `utils`, `models`, and `datasets`
-- keep the runner/output flow identical to PF
-- save the same kinds of result files with only the estimator name changed
+All runners share the same dataset preparation, evaluation, and visualization flow so results can be compared under the same input conditions.

+The current synthetic benchmark is intentionally simple: direct position GNSS with Gaussian or outlier-mixture noise.
+PF is therefore not expected to dominate the clean Gaussian case; its advantage is expected to appear more clearly under non-Gaussian GNSS outliers.

 ## Reference Comparison